keymanapp/keyboards/release/h/halang/README.md

 Description
 -----------
-Halang Telex Style Keyboard Ver 1.1
+Halang Telex Style keyboard for the Halang language of Vietnam

 Links
 -----